-January, 1927 – Rev. Bernard J. Boland arrived at St. Frances of Rome to take charge of the Parish.
+January, 1927 – Rev. Bernard J. Boland appointed pastor at St. Frances of Rome.

 May 4, 1930 – The dedication of the new St. Frances of Rome School building, given by the Rt.
 Rev. Bishop John A. Floersh.
 Father Floersh eventually went on to found Holy Spirit Catholic Parish on Lexington Rd.